< < Previous . . LEGAL SERVICES . . Next > >

 Investigate Complaints.
 When harassment is alleged, boards must investigate.
 To determine if harassment is taking place, boards can evaluate the nature of the unwelcome conduct, the context in which the incidents occur, the severity, scope, frequency, duration, and location of the conduct, and the relationships of the people involved.
 It does not require that the complaining party suffer psychological or physical harm, only that the alleged harassment occurred.

 Harassment Policy.
 To satisfy federal and state regulations and reduce your exposure to litigation, we can prepare anti-harassment/discrimination and neighbor dispute policies for your association.
-We prepare them on a fixed fee basis and they contain the following:
+We prepare them on an hourly basis and they contain the following:

 - Definitions of harassment, neighbor-to-neighbor disputes, protected classes, and third parties.